Agent Skills: Frontend A11y

 Don't Write All Caps in HTML

-Use CSS instead so screen readers don't spell out letters.
+Write normal case and uppercase with CSS (text-transform: uppercase) so screen readers don't spell out the letters.

 Meet Color Contrast Requirements